junghanss/UCEMA-PythonLab/ReadMe.md

 # UCEMA - Python Laboratory Course

-Python Course taken at [Universidad del CEMA](https://ucema.edu.ar/) on the first semester 2020.
+Python Lab Course taken at [Universidad del CEMA](https://ucema.edu.ar/) on the first semester 2020.
 This repository is for academic and professional purposes only, no exams or specific solutions are available.

 ## Content

 Read the Course Program for complete information.

-Programming Languages and Frameworks:
+Programming Languages:
 * Python

 ### Libraries: